 The Rare Book & Manuscript Collection contains over 9,000 early printed books and approximately 300 manuscripts.
 The collection reflects the educational and personal interests of barristers spanning the thirteenth to nineteenth centuries.
-The collection contains significant early legal texts as well as a wide range of non-legal subjects, including poetry, travel, medicine, theology and science.
+The collection contains significant early legal texts as well as a wide range of non-legal subjects, including history, poetry, travel, medicine, theology and science.

 The first printed catalogue of the collection was produced in 1700, and since then the collections have been augmented significantly.
 All of the materials, including the manuscripts, have been catalogued: www.middletemplelibrary.org.uk.
 Our early printed books (up to 1800) are on COPAC, the union catalogue for collections in the UK.